Is it legal to run a business from an apartment in NYC?

 Prohibited Businesses for Home Occupation

 The New York City Zoning Code prohibits certain types of home businesses.
 The following businesses cannot operate from a home occupation or home office in New York.

 - veterinary medicine.

-There are a few operational issues not allowed for a home based business in NYC.
+A few operational issues are not allowed for a home-based business in NYC.
 Here is a list of things you cannot do in your home office:

 - You cannot sell anything produced outside of the premises.

 - No exterior signs visible from the outside

 - No display of goods visible from the outside